 “No taxable presence itself in the UK”

-The taxes paid in the UK are paid by the group’s UK branches, which are staying, so no taxes are moving.
+The taxes paid in the UK are paid by the group’s UK subsidiaries, which are staying, so no taxes are moving.

 Incredible.
 The headline says two things: Euroclear’s headquarters and tax residence are moving to Brussels.
 Euroclear’s own annual report contradicts both statements, unambiguously, in black and white.